lencialam/CIS530-Project/code/preprocess.md

-# Extension 1 - Semantic Embeddings of Emoji and Hashtags
+# Extension 3 - Semantic Embeddings of Emoji and Hashtags
-emoji + wordsegment + misc preprocessing
+For this extension, we tried to incorporate a preprocessing procedure that translates emoji into their natural language description, and segments hashtags into comprehensible phrases.

 ## Required Libraries
 * numpy